 Participants must be advanced to expert level skiers or snowboarders, with at least 1 year off-piste/backcountry experience.
 For safety, efficiency, and to maximize everyone’s skiing experience, ALL group members must have comparable physical abilities and backcountry skill sets.
 Participation in our guided tours does not require any formal avalanche safety certification or glacier travel or ski mountaineering experience.

 We require fat powder skis (minimum 115mm+ underfoot) and splitboards for snowboarders.
 Trust us on this one.
 Kyrgyzstan’s "bottomless" continental snowpack is one of the most unique in the world – you must be able to float big turns, at speed.
 Participants must additionally be prepared with essential touring and avalanche safety gear.

 Participants must be in excellent physical condition, and comfortable touring for long distances carrying their own backcountry packs.
 Tours from the yurts typically range from 400-1000m in vertical gain, to maximum elevations of around 3,600m.

 We have set aside the primest time of year in our zone for our 2017 guided weeks.
-There will be 6 of them, back to back.
 Consult the calendar here for current availability and additional details about available dates.